Following

 5. Using Multiple Plugins for the Same Function

-Naibabiji has seen a website with 3 or 4 SEO plugins installed.
-Doing so not only harms SEO but also increases the website's load, affects speed, and may cause functional conflicts leading to website errors.
+Naiba has seen a website with 3 or 4 SEO plugins installed.
+Doing this not only harms SEO but also increases the website's load, affects speed, and may cause functional conflicts leading to website errors.

 Purchase

-A good website servergenerally won't experience data loss, but no one can guarantee 100% that problems won't occur.
-So, if you'd be upset if your website data were lost, remember to back up your website.
+A good website serverGenerally, data loss won't occur, but no one can guarantee 100% that problems won't happen.
+So, if you would be upset if your website data were lost, remember to back up your website.

 Solution:Regularly back up website data and the database.